mohamedgamaleldin999999/leaderboard-project/README.md

 **[Leaderboard]** is a website that serves as a showcase of my skills, achievements, and experiences to potential employers, clients, or collaborators.
+It allows the user to add and fetch scores from APIs.

 ## 🛠 Built With <a name="built-with"></a>
 Visual Studio Code using HTML, Css, and Javascript Languages